Vantiq/vantiq-extension-sources/CSVSource/README.md

     configuration file.
 *   **CSVCore** -- Coordinates the connections to VANTIQ, responsible for managing the connection with Vantiq Server
 *   **CSVHandleConfiguration** -- Sets up the trigger to the file system for detect and processed new csv file
-*   **CSV** -- The class that directly interacts with the file system watch service , detects the file and processes it .
+*   **CSV** -- The class that directly interacts with the file system watch service, detects the file and processes it.

 ## How to Run the Program